 The Goldsboro Fire Department (GFD) strives to meet and or exceed all local, state, federal, and professional performance standards.
-The GFD has added a part-time inspector to assist with all aspects of fire inspection/prevention programming.
-The addition was instrumental in enhancing GFD’s ability to clear violations and directly contributes to the safety and security of all citizens, members, and guests.
+The GFD has increased the inspection requirements, the part-time inspector will transition to a full time position to assist with all aspects of fire inspection/prevention programming.
+The transition to a full time position will enhance the GFD’s ability to clear violations and directly contributes to the safety and security of all citizens, members, and guests.

 The GFD defines the targets and reports all call and inspection information into a National Fire Incident Response System (NFIRS) compliant records management system (FireHouse) on a daily basis.
 The target data is updated on a monthly basis.